Intelligent-Silicon/Solar-Panel-Invertors/inverterevents.md

 | 10109 | Time adjusted / new time (10109) | Time adjusted / new time | https://manuals.sma.de/STPxx3SE40/en-US/12173276171.html |
 | 10010 | Restart diagnosis system (10010) | No time information could be called up from the set NTP server. | https://manuals.sma.de/STPxx3SE40/en-US/10972117643.html |

 When shutting down these inverters, there's a couple things to test.
-The first is a quick shutdown, so isolate the solar panels, switching the isolator switch to 0 which represents Off, and then do the same for the property mains side.
+The first is a quick shutdown, so isolate the solar panels, switching the solar panel isolator switch to 0 which represents Off, and then do the same for the property mains side.

 These isolaters on both sides of the electricity input (solar and mains) will kill the power to the invertor.

 Wait 15mins for all the residual power in the inverter to dissipate.
 Technically it should be between 5-10mins, but 15mins is safest.
 Switch it back on, Mains isolater switch first, then solar, and see if the Event ID 64 goes away.

 If it doesnt, you can try switching it off over night.
 Its unlikely this will resolve the matter, but it gives components time to lose all their heat, so any component failure caused by operating temperatures will show up here.

 This last bit was more relevant with electronics from the 90's to the 00's when manufacturers started experimenting with the removal of lead from solder before the EU deadline on 1st July 2006.
 Lead in electronic's solder added weight to the solder joint so less had to be used.
 The removal of lead forced manufacturers to experiment with using different types of solder and different amounts, to ensure a good connection.
 Sometimes not enough of the lead-free solder was used on a joint, and when the components, boards and case got up to operating temperatures, tiny breaks occurred affecting the circuit.
 Today its largely not an issue.